-The FY22 budget proposal represents a commitment to that conservative budgeting and careful financial planning.
+This FY23 budget proposal represents a commitment to that conservative budgeting and careful financial planning.
 The Administration requested that each department level fund their budget, with the exception of pre-existing contractual obligations.

-Despite the difficulties created by the pandemic, the Administration maintains its commitment to controlling the increase on the tax levy.
-The finance team initially proposed an operating budget guideline of 3% blended between the Town (2.75%) and the Schools (3.25%).
-However, after significant discussion and input it was determined that a 3% increase would have too great of an impact on services to residents and students.
-As a result, the Administration amended its operating budget recommendation to 3.25% blended.
+The Administration maintains its commitment to controlling the increase on the tax levy.
+The finance team initially proposed an operating budget guideline of 3.5% blended between the Town and the Schools.
+However, after significant discussion, it was determined that it would have too great of an impact on services to residents and students.
+As a result, the Administration amended its operating budget recommendation to 3.5% (Town) and 3.75% (School).
 With this guideline the goal was to keep the tax levy increase under 5%.
-We are pleased to say that we were successful in meeting that goal.
+The Administration is pleased to report that we were successful in meeting that goal with a proposed increase of 3.74% to the tax levy.